Carrot Chutney – bright, wholesome and flavourful condiment with a mildly sweet and spicy taste. It’s gluten free, vegan and gets ready in 15 minutes.

 Adjust spices as per your preferred taste.

-Add little water while grinding only if necessary.
-Do not add more water as you may end up with thin sauce.
+Add water gradually little at a time while grinding.
+Do not add too much water as you may end up with thin sauce.

-To blanch almonds, Bring small pot of water to boil, place almonds in water and let it sit for 1-2 minutes, drain them in a strainer, rinse them with cold water and remove the skin of almonds.
+You could use store-bought blanched almonds or blanch at home if you have time to do so.
+To blanch almonds, Bring a small pot of water to boil, place almonds in water and let it sit for 1-2 minutes, drain them in a strainer, rinse them with cold water and remove the skin of almonds.

 Nutrition